Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "To be perfectly bloody frank, you won’t," Powell said.
 "This is the end of Gaoian civilization as was.
 We intend to ensure there’s enough left to pick up the pieces."

 "I know that.
-And…I am thankful.
-Just…" Daar decided he need to pause for a moment and *breathe.* It was so very, very much worse than he’d dared to imagine.
+And...
+I am thankful.
+Just..."
+Daar decided he need to pause for a moment and *breathe.* It was so very, very much worse than he’d dared to imagine.

 And he knew what he had to do.